 Become a citizen of the world!
-Computer Science majors are allowed and encouraged to study abroad for a semester or a even a whole year.
-Study abroad is managed through the Office of International Programs (OIP).
-See specifically the Study Abroad Program page.
+Computer Science majors are allowed and encouraged to study abroad for a semester or even a whole year.
+The Office of International Programs (OIP) manages study abroad programs.
+See the Study Abroad Program page for specific information.

 Planning Your Study Abroad

 If you hope to study abroad, it's best to start planning early.
 Some upper-level computer science courses are only offered during either the fall or spring, so going abroad during one of these semesters effectively means you cannot take the course during that calendar year.
 In general, both OIP and the Computer Science Department try to be as flexible as possible in approving your curriculum, but planning ahead is essential.
 Studying abroad for a full year is a bit more complicated, mainly because you have to find a larger number of technical courses that can count as departmentals.